willierushrush/willierushrush.github.io/_posts/2020-07-01-mandelbrot-set.md

 > **_Dichotomy Theorem:_** For any arbitrary $c \in \mathbb{C}$, either $K(f_c)$ contains $0$ and is connected, or $K(f_c)$ does not contain $0$ and is homeomorphic to the Cantor set.

 Refer to my previous [post](/posts/2020/06/fatou_and_julia/) on the definition of the filled Julia set $K(f)$ of a polynomial $f$.
 The underlying reason behind the theorem is that $0$ is the unique finite critical point of the quadratic map $f_c$.
 What can you tell about the preimage of a domain under $f_c$ based on whether the domain contains the critical point or not?
-I will discuss this on a separate post in the future as it probably gets rather lengthy.
+This is already discussed in another [post](/posts/2020/08/dichotomy/) I made.

 ## Escape Time Algorithm